RavenHogWarts/obsidian-custom-icons/README.md

 # Custom Icons

-Customize sidebar workspace document and folder icons to personalize your Obsidian experience.
+Enhance your workspace with customizable icons for documents and folders.

 <div align="center">